Shipping Labels 101: How to Make a Shipping Label and More

 Most e-commerce sellers eventually find that they spend too much time packing boxes, printing labels, and shipping packages.
 After all, they have more important things to do, like growing their business!
 When this happens, they may turn to a product shipping service, otherwise known as a third-party logistics (3PL) company.

 With a 3PL, you can store your products in their warehouses and, when orders come in, they will label and ship your products properly, you just need to cover the shipping charges.
+(And, you can certainly benefit from warehouse kitting, if you don’t want to deal with the hassle of putting things together yourself.)

 If a 3PL sounds like a good solution for your business, choose The Fulfillment Lab.
 At The Fulfillment Lab, we store inventory strategically across domestic and international centers to reduce shipping costs with major carriers and increase the speed of delivery.

-We also use proprietary warehouse management software to ensure order accuracy and to offer you valuable metrics.
+We also use fulfillment warehouse management software to ensure order accuracy and to offer you valuable metrics.
 Interested in customizing your packaging?
 Through an online portal, you can tailor packaging to your customer based on demographics and data analytics, delivering a more personalized, unique customer experience that won’t soon be forgotten.

 Shipping Label FAQs